siinghd/go-lang/02-variables/README.md

-# Understanding Variables in Go

-## Introduction

-This tutorial dives into the concept of variables in Go, covering different types, best practices, and understanding mutability and immutability.
-Variables are essential in any programming language for storing and manipulating data.

 ## What is a Variable?

 A variable in Go is a named storage location that holds a value of a specific type.
 Variables allow you to store and manipulate data in your programs.